wuxx/icesugar-pro/linux/README.md

 1. program the bitstream
 `$icesprog ../demo/linux-with-litex.bit`

-2. put system files into the sdcard
-`$cp * ${YOUR_USB_DISK}`
+2. put system files into the rootdir of sdcard (the sdcard should be formatted as fat32 file system before) `$cp * ${YOUR_USB_DISK}`

 3. power on iCESugar-pro, open the serial port to check the linux start up